LPRowe/union-find-drawing-game/README.md

 <i>Note: There are only 13 color options.
 Sometimes 2 different groups will have the same color.</i><br><br>

-When 2 originally separate different groups of nodes become connected by the addition of a new set of nodes, then they belong to the same group.<br><br>
+When 2 originally separate groups of nodes become connected by the addition of a new set of nodes, then they belong to the same group.<br><br>

 This is done by merging the smaller group into the larger group.
-Visually you will see the smaller group turn into the color of the larger group.
-This can be observed in the GIF located above.  <br><br>
+Visually you will see the smaller group change to match the color of the larger group.
+This is also shown in the above GIF.  <br><br>